Skip to main content

 • Pending: Segment is still under platform review.

-• Approved: Segment is cleared for distribution to the platform for activation.
+• Approved: Segment is approved for distribution to the platform for activation.

 Note